Medically reviewed by Drugs.com. Last updated on March 30, 2021.

 Types of myelodysplastic syndromes

 The World Health Organization divides myelodysplastic syndromes into subtypes based on the type of blood cells — red cells, white cells and platelets — involved.
-Myelodysplastic syndrome subtypes include:

-- Myelodysplastic syndrome associated with isolated del(5q) chromosome abnormality.
-People with this syndrome have low numbers of red blood cells, and the cells have a specific mutation in their DNA.
+- Myelodysplastic syndromes with isolated del(5q) chromosome abnormality.
+People with this subtype have low numbers of red blood cells, and the cells have a specific mutation in their DNA.

-- Treatment with chemotherapy or radiation.
+- Previous treatment with chemotherapy or radiation.
 Chemotherapy or radiation therapy, both of which are commonly used to treat cancer, can increase your risk of myelodysplastic syndromes.

 Complications of myelodysplastic syndromes include: